NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage4.md

 Technology / Market Insight:
     Why is the problem so hard to solve?
     Why is the service not being done by other people?
-        Keep asking that question to yourself and to the people you are talking to.

 Market size:
     How big is this problem?